tada5hi/ebec/packages/ebec/README.md

 ## Usage

+The **BaseError** class accepts various constructor arguments of type [Input](#input) and any [Options](#options) specified during initialization are automatically assigned as attributes.

 ### Simple

-The `BaseError` class can be initialized on different ways, like demonstrated by the following examples:
+Create error instances in different ways, as demonstrated in the following examples:

 **Example #1**

-In this example no options are specified on class instantiation, but afterward.
 ```typescript
 import { BaseError } from 'ebec';